 Alpha thalassemia X-linked intellectual disability (ATR-X) syndrome is a rare genetic disorder affecting multiple organ systems of the body.
-ATR-X syndrome is characterized by mental retardation, characteristic facial features, abnormalities of the genitourinary tract, and alpha thalassemia.
-Alpha thalassemia, which is a condition where there is a defect in the production of the oxygen-carrying pigments of red blood cells (hemoglobin), is not seen in every case.
+ATR-X syndrome is characterized by intellectual disability, characteristic facial features, abnormalities of the genitourinary tract, and alpha thalassemia.
+Alpha thalassemia, a condition where there is a defect in the production of the oxygen-carrying pigments of red blood cells (hemoglobin), is not seen in every case.
 Additional abnormalities are usually present in most cases.
 ATR-X syndrome is inherited as an X-linked recessive genetic condition.

 Some researchers have suggested the name XLID-hypotonic face syndrome be used to designate several disorders formerly considered separate entities including ATR-X syndrome, Carpenter-Waziri syndrome, Chudley-Lowry syndrome, Holmes-Gang syndrome and X-linked intellectual disability-arch fingerprints-hypotonia syndrome.
 All of these syndromes occur due to mutations of the same gene on the X chromosome.
-Some researchers prefer use of the name ATR-X syndrome because it is the most widely-recognized term for this disorder.
+The name ATR-X syndrome is the most widely-recognized term for this disorder.

 In some cases, anomalies of the skeletal system may be present including shortening of the fingers and toes (brachydactyly), permanent fixation of certain fingers in a bent position (clinodactyly), joint contractures, and abnormal side-to-side and front-to-back curvature of the spine (kyphoscoliosis).